 Positioning System (GPS) and data communication using the

 satellites now comprises 40% of the Argo array.
 Iridium is becoming a more attractive

 more detailed profiles to be transmitted with a shorter period at the

-surface and even two-way communication.
-In 2013, 60% of floats were
+surface and two-way communication with the float.
+In 2014, 55% of floats were

 been deployed with Iridium antennas and 45% with Argos antennas.